aswinnnn/pyscan/README.md

 ```

 ## Docker

+[WARNING: docker subcommand currently does not work, if you are installing pyscan solely for that purpose.
+It will be fixed and released in the next version.
+Thanks for the patience, people with actual jobs (i dont know anyone else who actually uses docker)]

 Pyscan can scan inside docker images given you provide the correct path inside.
 This is still in its early stage and may break easily.